The 7 Best Mystery Games for Kids

 2. The Secret Door

-The Secret Door, made by Family Pastimes, is an award-winning co-operative mystery game that has been constructed to be suited for ages 5 and over — perfect for the entire family!
 It can be played with between 1 and 8 players but it has been stated that 2 to 5 players are best for maximum enjoyment.
 Included in the box is the full-color game board, rule book, clock cards, set of valuables and the elusive secret door.

 Valuables have been stolen from the mansion and your task is to find them.
 You will adventure around the mansion’s rooms to try and find the valuables behind the secret door before midnight.
-If the clock strikes 12 — it is game over and the thieves will have made off with all of the hidden treasure!

 You and your family will absolutely love playing this game, as each time it brings fresh and exciting mysteries to work together to solve.
 Not only will it promote teamwork, but it will also encourage creative thinking, decisive reasoning, and memory usage — a brilliant, fun tool to promote cognitive growth in your children.